JustAppSec

 What happened

-A critical Hoppscotch vulnerability (CVE-2026-28215) was published that allows an unauthenticated attacker to overwrite the entire infrastructure configuration of a self-hosted Hoppscotch instance by sending a single HTTP POST request to POST /v1/onboarding/config without any authentication guard and without checking whether onboarding was already completed.
+Hoppscotch is an open-source API development and testing tool, commonly self-hosted as an alternative to Postman.
+A critical vulnerability in self-hosted Hoppscotch allows an unauthenticated attacker to overwrite the entire infrastructure configuration by sending a single HTTP POST to /v1/onboarding/config — no auth required, no check whether onboarding was already completed.

 Who is impacted